From the Dover Express 24 December 1997 by Bob Hollingsbee.

 McMullan obviously hasn't done his research correctly as the pub is not

 Hart."
+It changed name to the "Castle" some time around 1891.
 The "White Horse" directly

 opposite, changed name from the "City

-of Edinburgh" in 1791 and I have traced to as early as 1760.
+of Edinburgh" before 1755 and I have traced it under this name as early as 1635.
 Looks

 like Paul McMullan is again warping truths as reporters tend to do I'm